Amanda Perez: Career

 Shortly after its release, Perez parted ways with her original label and the writer-producer.
 Her next album, The Hand of Fate, was to be released on Virgin under Perez's direction, but she was soon released from her contract due to legal conflicts and Virgin's unwillingness to effect Quinn's original agreements.

 In 2007 Upstairs Records released a special album dedicated to Perez's mother's death.
 The lone single from that album, "Candy Kisses" had success on the Top 40/Rhythmic Chart, peaking at No. 17.

 In 2013, Perez and A-Hype Records released the single "Freak For The Weekend", the first single from the album Unexpected.

 On October 21, 2016, Perez announced that she was working on her sixth studio album in an interview with Power 98.3.
 She intended for a December 2016 release but the album process has continued into 2023.
 She continues to post many clips of material she is working on via her official Facebook, Twitter, and Instagram pages.
 Several stand alone singles have been released over the upcoming album process including "So Free", "I Know" feat.
 Dave G., "Did It for Love", "I Get It" feat.
 Ace, "Ain't the Same", and "Heartache".

 In February 2017 Perez announced that she will release a limited edition Greatest Hits album entitled 15 Years of Greatest Hits that will only be available for purchase at her live shows.

-Personal life

-On October 2, 2019, Amanda Perez announced that she and her wife Ana Laura Perez, had a son, named Sebastian King Perez.